What exactly is Parent-Child Relationship | Why it’s Important

 Note, Parents should acknowledge and understand their teen’s needs, support them, and give them the freedom they need without being overly controlling.

-Parenting with love and acceptance by adopting a positive approach even during challenging times can be an effective way to guide teenagers.
+Parenting with love and acceptance by adopting a positive approach, even during challenging times, can effectively guide teenagers.

 Adulthood — talking on equal terms

 Adulthood is the time when stability starts setting in.
-The parent and the grown-up child are now able to relate to each other.
+The parent and the grown-up child can now relate to each other.
 Adult children are sometimes torn between their personal and aged parents.

 The requirements and priorities of one family are different from those of another.
 For instance, the bond you share with your child may not be the same as the one your friend shares with their child.
-This means that your type of parent-child bond is different from that of your friend.
+This means that your type of parent-child bond differs from your friend’s.

 So, what is your type of bond?